Latest News update : January 2021

 Giant Atlantic Bluefin Tuna have been gracing the waters off Torbay each autumn for several years now.
 The Angling Trust has been working with local fishing charter vessel captains to persuade the Government to adopt a scientifically useful CatcH And Release Tagging (‘CHART’) program for the fish this year.
 Several other countries including Ireland, Sweden and Denmark already operate hugely successful programs with the support of the species global management body ICCAT.

-If such a program were adopted in our waters it could bring large numbers of anglers spending substantial sums to stay and fish for ‘the catch of a lifetime’.
+If such a program were adopted in our waters it could bring large numbers of anglers spending substantial sums to partake in the ‘CHART’ program.
 Out of season revenue such as this would be extremely welcome, especially against the backdrop of the damage wrought to our area’s tourism sector by Covid-19.

 Economic benefits for Torbay